General software system theory and design trade offs

 Tighter |

-Note however, decoupling is not a single concept - our architect classes cover a dozen or more ways to decouple subsystems.
+Our architect classes cover a dozen or more ways to decouple subsystems.

 In “Applying UML and patterns”, OO thinker Craig Larman said to pick your battles.